 Life of a Sub-Branch

-Application for Full branch Status
+Application for Full Branch Status

-After 2 years unbroken, successful operation since the date of approval by Council, and in consultation with the Committee of the main Branch (if appropriate), an application to Council for full Branch status may be made.
-The awarding of full branch status remains at the discretion of Council.
+After 2 years unbroken, successful operation since the date of approval by EXCO, and in consultation with the Committee of the main Branch (if appropriate), an application to EXCO for full Branch status may be made.
+The awarding of full branch status remains at the discretion of EXCO.

-Granting branch Status
+Granting Branch Status

-Council may decide to grant branch status in cases where Council deems this to be the best option for the SAIMC.
+EXCO may decide to grant branch status in cases where EXCO deems this to be the best option for the SAIMC.

-Winding up of a Branch or Sub-Branch
+Winding up of a Branch, Sub-Branch or Chapter

 Records

-Should any Branch or Sub-branch cease to function effectively, the President shall call upon the last appointed members of the Branch or Sub-Branch Committee to deliver to him the books of account, showing the assets and liabilities and all unexpended funds of the Branch or Sub-Branch.
+Should any Branch, Sub-branch or Chapter cease to function effectively, the President shall call upon the last appointed members of the relevant Committee to deliver to him the books of account, showing the assets and liabilities and all unexpended funds of the Branch, Sub-Branch or Chapter.

 Transferring Funds and Assets

-The President shall take the necessary steps, through Council, to liquidate the debts and to transfer the funds and assets of the Branch to the general funds of the SAIMC, or in the case of a Sub-Branch, to the Main Branch.
+The President shall take the necessary steps, through EXCO, to liquidate the debts and to transfer the funds and assets of the Branch to the general funds of the SAIMC, or in the case of a Sub-Branch or Chapter, to the Main Branch.

 Transferring Members

-The General Secretary shall organize the transfer of fully paid-up members to the category of Out-of-Town members or incorporate them in some other Branch as they may desire.
+The General Secretary shall organize the transfer of fully paid-up members to another Branch of their choice.

 MEETINGS AND COMMITTEES